usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `399657cf84da905a8bd8c8e6d5c6540d`
-- :material-text: **Run description:** For Location, Person and Organization, named entities are found by means of Sanford NER.
-For Products we take the longest strings which have only words starting with a uppercase letter.
-If there is a number after the string we add it to the string.
-To get the "canonical form" of a person we submit to the Yahoo! web search engine the form what we have.
-We count the occurences of all named entities found in the ten first snippets and select the most frequent.
-In this run we merge the measure of divergence with the compacity for a given named entity by the f-measure of it ranks for each measures.
+- :material-text: **Run description:** In this run we merge the measure of divergence with the compacity for a given named entity by the f-measure of it ranks for each measures.

 ---
 #### SIEL10RUN1